 The discussions and talks on various platforms were systematically monitored using social media, which discerns the increasing significance of social media mediums in the financial markets and the decision-making process of investors (Bollen et al., 2011; Sprenger et al., 2014).
-The collection process used advanced search techniques based on targeted keywords, automated company ticker recognition software .
+The collection process used advanced search techniques based on targeted keywords, automated company ticker recognition software and advanced relevance algorithms with natural language processing to determine financially relevant materials from the vast mass of social media discussion generated daily.